pebble-dev/pebble-dev.github.io/_posts/2023-05-12-a-look-back-at-the-rebble-hackathon.md

 ## Watch apps

-We decide to break the watch apps category in half for picking winners - Tools and Games.
-We recieved a wide number of tools, but before we get to the winners let's look at all the watch apps across both categories that were submitted!
+We decided to break the watch apps category in half for picking winners: Tools and Games.
+We received a wide number of tools, but before we get to the winners, let's look at all the watch apps across both categories that were submitted!

 ![](/images/hackathon-look-back/apps.png)